YOU ARE IN: SAGA III — THE ARCHITECTURE

 The built environment is not the backdrop to cognition.
 It is the substrate.

-A five-paper research series documenting the physical and environmental conditions under which human cognition operates — and how each has been systematically degraded by environments designed for commercial, institutional, and industrial purposes rather than cognitive health.
+A seven-paper research series documenting the physical and environmental conditions under which human cognition operates — and how each has been systematically degraded by environments designed for commercial, institutional, and industrial purposes rather than cognitive health.
 Architecture suppresses deep work.
 Light suppresses sleep.
 Desks suppress BDNF.
 Manufactured food suppresses the gut-brain axis.
+Sleep debt accumulates glymphatic waste.
+Acoustic environments exceed cognitive thresholds.
 The built environment is cognitive infrastructure, and it has been built against the cognition it houses.

 Read the Series